sheplecjs/sampqle/README.md

 + 00_create.sql - *Using a variable declaration creates a database and populates a table*

 + 01_monthly_description.sql - *Descriptive statistics for exchange rate by month*

++ 02_binning.sql - *Bins exchange prices and prints an in-table histogram*